 My name's Sam.
 I really love watching anime.
 Been easing more into manga, and I just started playing visual novels.
 I'm also a computer scientist, philosopher, entrepreneur, amateur DM who definitely doesn't get enough sleep.
 My friend got me into anime in early 2014, and I've been hooked ever since.
 There are way too many shows I want to watch, and such little time to watch them.

-I'm currently the President of my college's AnimeClub.
+I'm a President Emeritus of my college's AnimeClub.

 Currently Playing: Devil on G-String

 The information below should give you a little more information about me, and what I look for in anime.

 Originality.
 For me, anime is a beautiful medium that can be used in a wide variety of ways to create a truly interesting and, perhaps unique, experience.
 Take advantage of that!
 I don’t want to spend my time watching something I’ve already seen before.

 Catharsis/Feels.
 I love getting emotionally involved with what I’m watching.
 Make me feel for the characters; make me cry.
 Getting me to cry means you’ve done your job (that is, if that’s what you’re going for).
 Again, take this medium and create something beautiful with it.
 Examples: Anohana, Your Lie in April, Angel Beats!, 5 Centimeters per Second